postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 warning: false
 ---

+Postman lets you monitor shared or private collections.
 If you choose to monitor a shared collection, your team can see the monitor.
 However, if you create a monitor on an unshared collection, the monitor will be private and only visible to you.

-You can create a new monitor from the:
+You can create a monitor from the:
 * Sidebar menu
 * New button
 * Launch screen
 * Postman web

 ### Sidebar menu
+You can create a monitor for an existing collection from the sidebar.
 1. In the Postman app, click on the ellipses (…) next to the collection you wish to monitor.

 [![monitor dropdown](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor_sidebar2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor_sidebar2.png)

-2. Select “Monitor Collection” to open the MONITOR COLLECTION modal.
+2. Select "Monitor Collection" to open the MONITOR COLLECTION screen.
 3. Enter a name for this monitor and choose a corresponding environment.
 4. Add an appropriate [schedule for the monitor](/docs/postman/monitors/setting_up_monitor#monitoring-schedule), and configure [additional preferences](/docs/postman/monitors/setting_up_monitor#additional-preferences).
+5. Click the **Monitor this collection** button.

 [![monitor modal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitorCollectionScreen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitorCollectionScreen.png)